alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

 With HTTP/2, this problem is solved with *streams*, each stream corresponds to a message.
 Many streams can be interleaved in a single TCP packet.
 If a stream can't emit its data for some reason, other streams can take its place in the TCP packet.

-HTTP/2 streams are composed by *frames*, each one containing: the frame type, the stream that it belongs to, and the length in bytes.
+HTTP/2 streams are divided in *frames*, each one containing: the frame type, the stream that it belongs to, and the length in bytes.
 In the diagram below, a coloured rectangle is a TCP packet and a ✉ is a HTTP/2 frame inside it.
 The first and third TCP packets carry frames of different streams.

 ```mermaid
 sequenceDiagram